Grant Process FAQ

 What if our organization is smaller and may not need the full amount of the grant?

-This is a transformational grant opportunity.
-An organization must decide if they have a need or a program that meets the criteria for the full grant.
+This is a significant grant opportunity.
+An organization must decide if they have a need or a program that meets the criteria for the full $100,000 amount.

 What are some of the reasons applications may not be selected as a finalist?